Chief factors in Polish groups: Normal compressions in Polish groups

 The following is an easy consequence of Theorem~\ref{thm:connected}; note particularly the case that $G$ and $H$ are non-abelian and topologically characteristically simple.
 Recall a group is \textbf{totally disconnected} if the only connected sets are singletons; \textit{i.e.} the connected component of the identity is trivial.
 This property is occasionally called \textbf{hereditarily disconnected} in the topological group literature.

-\begin{cor} Suppose that $G$ and $H$ are centerless, topologically perfect Polish groups and that $H$ is a normal compression of $G$.
+\begin{cor} Suppose that $G$ and $H$ are centerless Polish groups with dense commutator subgroups and that $H$ is a normal compression of $G$.
 Then $G$ is connected if and only if $H$ is connected, and $G$ is totally disconnected if and only if $H$ is totally disconnected. \end{cor}

 \begin{rmk} A hypothesis to rule out the abelian case is necessary; \textit{e.g.} $\Qb$ and $\Rb$ are topologically characteristically simple Polish groups, and $\Rb$ is a normal compression of $\Qb$.\end{rmk}